The following missions and badges are available to anyone wanting to learn about getting involved in the SAP Community:

 Build a business scenario using the SAP Cloud Platform Process Visibility service and gain end-to-end visibility on the workflow processes.

-Instantiate, explore, build workflows, build pipelines and learn how to use GCS, message broker and SAP Vora in SAP Data Hub, trial edition.
+Instantiate, explore, build workflows, build pipelines and learn how to use GCS, message broker and SAP HANA in SAP Data Intelligence, trial edition.

 Start developing on top of SAP HANA XS Advanced.